-Please join me on Thursday, March 1st at City Hall for the annual State of the City Address.
+Please join me for the annual State of the City Address on Wednesday, March 20th at City Hall.
 The evening begins with a networking reception at 6:00pm, followed by the speech at 7:30pm.
-It’s free and open to the public, with seating on a first-come, first-served basis.
+The event is free and open to the public.
 There’s more in this flyer.
 Hope to see you there!

 I am proud that New Rochelle’s own Kathy Gilwit, the City’s Director of Marketing & Communications, is highlighted in this report from Bloomberg Philanthropies.
 Kathy was part of the team that brought home a $1 million grant through the Bloomberg Mayor’s Challenge.

 Back in October, I hosted four “Neighborhood Conversations” around New Rochelle.
 If you weren’t able to attend, here’s a link to my presentation.
 (This footage is from the final meeting at New Rochelle High School.)

 At each of these conversations, I used an interactive application called “slido” to survey the audience and invite questions.
 Some big takeaways:

 • Infrastructure emerged as the public’s top priority, way ahead of everything else.
 The good news is that the City’s 10-Year Capital Budget invests heavily in roads and other long-term assets, but it was evident that many residents want to do even more.

 • Economic development was the chief focus of many questions, with specific inquiries related to fiscal impacts, student generation, construction jobs, and traffic.
 Given the pace and scale of change in our downtown area, this subject demands ongoing dialogue.

 • By about a 2-1 margin, residents believe that New Rochelle is moving in the right direction.
 For a public official, that’s a very encouraging sign, but I am mindful that this also leaves a sizable minority with serious concerns, and I feel a responsibility to address and engage these critical perspectives, too.